 Because of the nuisance of handling and installing the accessories needed for an insulated semiconductor mounting, equipment manufacturers have longed for cost-effective insulated packages since the 1950's.
 The first to appear were stud mount types which usually have a layer of beryllium oxide between the stud hex and the can.
 Although effective, the assembly is costly and requires manual mounting and lead wire soldering to terminals on top of the case.
-In the late eighties, a number of electrically isolated parts became available from various semiconductor manufacturers.
+In the late 80's, a number of electrically isolated parts became available from semiconductor manufacturers.
 These offerings presently consist of multiple chips and integrated circuits as well as the more conventional single chip devices.

 The newer insulated packages can be grouped into two categories.
 The first has insulation between the semiconductor chips and the mounting base; an exposed area of the mounting base is used to secure the part.
-The EMS (Energy Management Series) Modules, shown on Figure 8, Case 806 (ICePAK) and Case 388A (TO-258AA) (see Figure 11) are examples of parts in this category.
+The Energy Management Series (EMS) modules, shown in Figure 16, Case 806 (ICePAKTM) and Case 388A (TO-258AA) (see Figure 16) are examples of parts in this category.
 The second category contains parts which have a plastic overmold covering the metal mounting base.
-The Full Pak,
+The isolated, Case 221C, illustrated in 21, is an example of parts in the second category.